<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 Three-Season Sunroom

-A three season room is a fantastic choice if you don’t intend to invest in an HVAC system.
-These are generally rooms enclosed in glass with the added benefit of siding.
-Essentially they can look like extensions of the house, just without the added benefit of temperature control.
 At the end of the day, it really depends on how in-depth you want this addition to look.
-How do you intend on using this space?
-If temperature control is something you don’t need, yet you want the luxury of glass windows, abundant sunlight and an ‘indoor feel’ in an outdoor space, then this may be the perfect option for you.
+How do you intend to use this space?
+If temperature control is something you don’t need, yet you want the luxury of glass windows, abundant sunlight, and an “indoor feel” in an outdoor space, then this may be the perfect option for you.

 • Plumbing